GUIDE Muslim Travelers in Japan Japan is becoming an increasingly popular destination for Muslim travelers

 Can I get halal food in Japan?

-For Muslim visitors traveling to Japan, halal-certified groceries and food products in Japan refer to (mostly frozen) meat, spices and other singular products as opposed to ready-to-eat-meals.
+For Muslim visitors traveling to Japan, halal-certified groceries and food products in Japan refer to ingredients (mostly frozen) meat, and spices as opposed to ready-to-eat-meals.
 The average supermarket does not stock halal products, but some so-called "ethnic" grocery stores have prepared Indian or other halal curry meals.

 Will Japanese restaurants cater to my needs?

-While some restaurants call themselves halal-friendly, food may not be prepared in a separate halal-only kitchen.
+Even in restaurants that call themselves halal-friendly, food may not be prepared in a separate halal-only kitchen.
 Also, be aware that alcohol is served in the majority of Japanese restaurants.
 Muslims in search of eateries serving halal-certified food are best advised to consult a local restaurant guide catering specifically to Muslim visitors.

 Are there Muslim prayer rooms and mosques in Japan?

 Prayer rooms and mosques are mostly found in Japan's larger cities.
-Most major airports, tourist hotspots and Muslim-friendly hotels are increasingly offering designated spaces for Muslims to pray.
+Most major airports, tourist hotspots and Muslim-friendly hotels are increasingly offering places for Muslims to pray.